a-le/microDbal/README.md

-# MicroDbal Library
+# microDbal

-MicroDbal is a lightweight database abstraction library built on top of PHP's PDO.

-Ease of use:
-- Focuses on the most commonly used PDOStatement fetch modes.
-- Regroups most common PDO and PDOStatement methods into the same class.

-Safe:
-- Uses prepared statements to prevent SQL injection and follows the best practices outlined at [PHP Delusions](https://phpdelusions.net/pdo).

-Powerful:
+**microDbal** is a minimal PHP database abstraction layer that wraps PDO to give you clean, safe, and simple database access.
+No ORM.
+No query builder.
+No magic.
+Just SQL in, arrays out.
-- For advanced use cases not covered by the library, the underlying PDO and PDOStatement instances remain directly accessible.
+For advanced use cases not covered by the library, the underlying PDO instance remains directly accessible.

-Light:
-- Does not include ORM or query-building functionalities.

-## Features
+## 🚀 Why microDbal?

-- Can run a SQL query and get the result with only 1 line of code
-- SQL query can uses named placeholders (:name) or positional placeholders (?)
+- ✅ Write raw SQL the way you want with named placeholders (:name) or positional placeholders (?)
-- Helper methods for SQL `IN` clauses and `LIKE` clauses
-- Let use the underlying PDO and PDOStatement instances directly if ever needed
+- ✅ Run query with prepared statements and get results in only 1 step
+- ✅ Get results as arrays or objects

 ## Tested with those Databases
-- [ ] DuckDB
-- [x] Firebird
+- ✅ Firebird
-- [x] MySQL / MariaDB
+- ✅ MySQL / MariaDB
-- [x] MS SQL Server
+- ✅ MS SQL Server
-- [x] PostgreSQL
+- ✅ PostgreSQL
-- [x] SQLite
+- ✅ SQLite
-- [x] supports all databases that are compatible with PHP's PDO.
+- ✅ should support any database that is compatible with PHP's PDO.

 ## Installation
 Install via Composer: